shoelick/dotfiles/README.md

 \* The disclaimer here is obvious; use at your own risk.
 I've done my best to make sure shoefiles are non-destructive.

 ## Installation

-Before installing, I do recommend looking at `packages/vim/vundle.vim` and evaluating if there are any plugins you blatantly do not need.

 Clone and run: